cortex-js/compute-engine/src/docs/guide-numerical-evaluations.md

 # Numerical Evaluation

-**To obtain a numerical approximation of the value of an expression**, call the `expr.N()` function.
+**To obtain a numeric approximation of the value of an expression**, call the `expr.N()` function.

-If `expr.N()` cannot provide a numerical evaluation, a symbolic representation of the partially evaluated expression is returned.
+If `expr.N()` cannot provide a numeric evaluation, a symbolic representation of the partially evaluated expression is returned.

 ```ts
 console.log(ce.parse('3 + 5 + x').N().latex);